miayam/miayam.github.io/_posts/2017-09-16-day25-javascript-challenge.md

 and see it works correctly?
 Event delegation is the solution!
 I blogged about [that](/javascript/2017/07/30/day15-javascript-challenge){:target="_blank"} months ago.

 That's it for today.
-I wonder how is it like be in relationship?
+I wonder how is it like to be in relationship?
 I always think having a girlfriend is a tremendous waste of time, but I want to taste it for a bit.
 Just for a week and see what happens.